LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The *MMC5603NJ* cannot be used for this due to the limited value range.
 The method of increasing the distance, as with permanent magnet characterisation, cannot be used as the magnet is located within a limited space in the Halbach ring.

 In contrast, the *TLV493D* has too much noise, so that the measured values cannot be used directly without post-processing.
-With software calibration, it is probably possible to reduce the noise to below *50$\mu$T* with the *TLV493D*.
+With software calibration, it is possible to reduce the noise to below *50$\mu$T* with the *TLV493D*.
 As a test, several further measurement runs are carried out, which achieved results for the sensor noise of *71$\mu$T* to *41$\mu$T* when averaging *100* to *1000* measured values.
 However, further measurement runs must be carried out to verify these results.